Updated October 10, 2022

 If it's cold at your destination, wear bulkier items such as coats.
 If it's hot, you need an outfit per day, one evening outfit and your comfiest walking shoes.
 Toiletry minis are ideal for city breaks, or forgo your expensive shampoo and use the hotel's own.

-Airline policies on cabin baggage change from time to time, so check terms carefully, noting size and weight allowances for your airline and guidance about the number of bags; some airlines allow a cabin bag and a small handbag, for example.
+Airline policies on cabin baggage change from time to time, so check terms carefully.
+Note the size and weight allowances for your airline and check guidance about the number of bags; some airlines allow a cabin bag and a small handbag, for example.
 Stick to it or risk having to pay to put your luggage in the hold (and then waiting at the other end instead of whizzing straight through the airport).

 You dash through arrivals, cabin bag in hand, and bag a spot at the head of the taxi queue.
 Awesome... or is it?
 Are taxi transfers a common city break rip-off?